 Step 4: Get personal.

 With businesses trying their hardest to put on a professional front at all times, it can be easy to forget that behind every single company is a team of people doing their best.
-Finding ways to connect with your customers by reminding them that you’re struggling too will help you in the long run.
+Finding ways to connect with your customers will help you both in the long run.

 - If your staff has switched to remote work, cultivate photos of their home offices to share on social media.